- PAST SYMPOSIUMS

 - -Deployment of IC ITE and collaborative efforts within the IC

-- -Utilizing Activity Based Intelligence to provide actionable intelligence to consumers
+- -Utilizing Activity Based Intelligence methodologies to predict future actions

 - -Opportunities for industry partnerships within intelligence agencies to accelerate development and fielding of initiatives focused on the automation and optimization